WisconsinAutonomous/CodingChallenges/README.md

 # CodingChallenges

-Software challanges for us to evaluate potential members and for them to learn what tools we use.
+Software challenges for us to evaluate potential members and for them to learn what tools we use.